 • TWIN, a novel, once-daily, non-antibiotic topical cream, which we are developing for the treatment of acne, containing a fixed-dose combination of encapsulated benzoyl peroxide, or E-BPO, and encapsulated tretinoin.
-Acne is one of the three most prevalent skin diseases in the world and is the most commonly treated skin disease in the United States, representing a \$3.3 billion market for the 12 months ended November 30, 2017, according to IQVIA Holdings Inc. (formerly known as IMS), or IQVIA.
+Acne is one of the three most prevalent skin diseases in the world and is the most commonly treated skin disease in the United States, representing a \$3.7 billion market in 2016, according to Quintiles IMS Holdings, Inc. or IMS.
 According to the American Academy of Dermatology, acne affects approximately 40 to 50 million people in the United States, of which approximately 10% are treated with prescription medications.
 In July 2017, we reported positive top-line results from a double-blind, dose-ranging active- and placebo-controlled, six-arm, multi-center Phase II clinical trial of TWIN in the United States in 726 subjects, 128 of which subjects across six treatment groups did not complete the study.
 The clinical trial evaluated the efficacy, tolerability and safety of two TWIN concentrations, TWIN Low and TWIN High, each containing a lower or higher concentration, respectively, of encapsulated tretinoin and an identical concentration of E-BPO.
 Tretinoin and benzoyl peroxide, the two active components in TWIN, are both widely-used therapies for the treatment of acne that historically have not been conveniently co-administered due to stability concerns.
 The trial also evaluated the contribution of encapsulated tretinoin and E-BPO, in the same concentrations as those in the respective TWIN treatment groups, to the efficacy of TWIN High and TWIN Low.
-In this trial, TWIN showed statistically significant improvements in all pre-defined co-primary and secondary efficacy endpoints, as compared to vehicle.
+In this trial, TWIN showed statistically significant improvements in all pre-defined coprimary and secondary efficacy endpoints, as compared to vehicle.
 In addition, TWIN was well tolerated with no treatment-related serious adverse events.
 Based on the efficacy data we observed in the Phase II trial, we believe TWIN, if approved, has the potential to become a preferred treatment for acne.
-In the second half of 2018, subject to an End of Phase II meeting to be scheduled with the FDA, we plan to initiate two pivotal Phase III trials for TWIN in the United States and expect to report top-line data from these trials in 2019.
+In 2018, subject to an End of Phase II meeting to be scheduled with the FDA, we plan to initiate two pivotal Phase III trials for TWIN in the United States and expect to report top-line data from these trials in 2019.